Address : 161-163 Mansfield Road, Nottingham, NG1 3FR

 Music?
-Sunday night and Bank Holiday folky rock type gigs, otherwise make your own conversation.
+Sunday night and Bank Holiday folky rock type gigs were a regular feature pre-Pandemic, otherwise make your own conversation.

 Food?
 We could live on the pork scratching here, which used to be sold in plain bags.
 A basic menu of pub grub is on offer as well as Sunday lunches.